rackerlabs/rackspace-how-to/content/general/overview-role-based-access-control-rbac.md

 permissions defined by Rackspace.
 RBAC allows users to perform various actions based on the scope of their assigned role.

-The account owner has the ability to create up to 100 users, each with their own password, secret question and answer, and API key.
+The account owner can create up to 100 users, each with their own password, secret question and answer, and API key.

 ### Why implement RBAC?

-RBAC provides customers a greater degree of control over cloud resource use with the added layer of system security.
+RBAC gives customers a greater degree of control over cloud resource use with an additional layer of system security.

-### What are roles?
+### What is a role?

-*Role* describes the level of access that users have for their account.
+The term *role* describes the level of access that a user has for their account.
 By assigning roles to users, administrators can allow multiple users to complete tasks safely.
-RBAC limits risk by ensuring that users do not have access beyond their training or level of control.
+RBAC limits risk by ensuring that users do not have access to features that extend beyond their areas of expertise or responsibility.

-Roles grant access across all resources of a single product or for multiple products.
+Roles grant access to all resources relating to a single product or to multiple products.
 RBAC does not restrict access to specific files, directories, or servers.

 ### What roles are available through RBAC?

-RBAC provides the following roles.
+RBAC has the following roles.

 #### Multiple-product roles

 -   **Full access** - The full access role has permissions to create, read, update, and delete resources within multiple designated products where access is granted.
-These permissions apply to products that are currently RBAC-enabled and to products as they become RBAC-enabled.
+These permissions apply to products that are RBAC-enabled.

 -   **Read-only access** - The read-only access role has permissions to view given resources within multiple designated products where access is granted.
-These permissions apply to products that are currently RBAC-enabled and to products as they become RBAC-enabled.
+These permissions apply to products that are RBAC-enabled.

-**Note**: Users with the full or read-only access roles will have automatic access to all new products that become RBAC-enabled, with the exception of account administration tasks such as billing.
+**Note**: Users with the full access role or the read-only access role have automatic access to all new products that become RBAC-enabled, with the exception of account administration tasks such as billing.
 Product roles do not include account roles.

 #### Custom roles

-The custom roles provide a useful mix of permission levels for assigning permissions per product.
-After the user is assigned the custom roles, roles can be changed only per product.
+Custom roles enable account owners to assign a user different permissions for different products.
+Once a user is assigned custom roles, those roles can only be changed on a per-product basis.

--   **Product:admin** - The *product* admin role has permissions to create, read, update, and delete resources within the designated product where access is granted.
+-   **Product:admin** - The *product* admin role has permissions to create, read, update, and delete resources for the designated product.

--   **Product:creator** - The *product* creator role has permissions to create, read, and update resources within the designated product where access is granted.
+-   **Product:creator** - The *product* creator role has permissions to create, read, and update resources for the designated product.
 The creator role cannot delete a resource.
 (Any destructive actions are prohibited.)

--   **Product:observer** - The *product* observer role has permissions to read given resources within the designated product where access is granted.
+-   **Product:observer** - The *product* observer role has permissions to read given resources for the designated product.
 This role is read-only.

 #### Account roles

 Assign account roles to users who manage your Rackspace customer account.

--   **Billing:admin** - The billing admin role has
+-   **Billing:admin** - The **billing** admin role has
-    permissions to create, read, update, and delete given billing and payment resources within the designated product where access is granted.
+    permissions to create, read, update, and delete billing and payment resources for the designated product.

--   **Billing:observer** - The billing observer role has
+-   **Billing:observer** - The **billing** observer role has
-    permissions to read given billing and payment resources within the designated product where access is granted.
+    permissions to read billing and payment resources for the designated product.
 This role is read-only.

-To give a new user account permissions without product permissions, choose the **Custom** setting and keep all product roles set to **No Access**.
+To give a new user account permissions without product permissions, use the following steps:

+1. Choose the **Custom** setting and ensure that all product roles are set to **No Access**.
-Then assign the appropriate account (billing) role to the user.
+2. Assign the **billing** account role to the user.

-**Note:** A user may be assigned both product roles and account roles.
+**Note:** A user may be assigned both a product role and an account role.

 ### What types of users does RBAC have?